 Before I tell you about the mindset I’m talking about here, and what the a’s and b’s represent, I want you to know the number 1 most important thing you need to know about it.

 If you don’t already have this mindset, the good news is that you can LEARN IT.
 In fact, sometimes simply knowing about it can dramatically alter people’s lives because it changes the way you look at yourself.
-Plus, this entire course is designed to help you develop this mindset.

 This core belief system I’m talking about is called the Growth Mindset.
 And the opposite way of viewing the world is called the Fixed Mindset.

 If you answered all b’s and you agreed with my epiphany, you have a growth mindset.
 If you answered some a’s, that’s okay, because your answers to those questions will be very different when you learn more about the growth mindset!